mlegenhausen/grunt-ng-constant/README.md

 ## The "ngconstant" task

 ### Overview
-The following shows a minimum configuration for generating a config module with one constant and one value that contain your package information and debug config.
+The following shows a simple configuration for generating a config module with one constant and one value that contain your package information and debug config.

 ```js
 grunt.initConfig({